carlosmramirez/frequencyradio/README.md

-# Getting Started with Create React App
+# Getting Started with Frequency Radio

+This project was made in conjunction with the codecademy "Create a Front End App with React" course.
+I modified the css (fonts, font-size, heights) and fixed a bug relating to playlist title after saving to Spotify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).